SecureIdentityAlliance/osia/src/doc/functional/_enrollment.rst

     :param str enrollmentID: The ID of the enrollment.
     :param string transactionID: The client generated transactionID.
-    :return: a status indicating success or error and in case of success the matching enrollment list.
+    :return: a status indicating success or error.

 .. py:function:: sendBuffer(enrollmentId, data)
     :noindex: